 MLA alleges manhandling by cops; BJP workers protest outside police station in UP

-Several BJP workers held a protest outside a local police station where a BJP MLA was allegedly manhandled by three policemen, including an SHO, on Wednesday morning.
-BJP MLA from Iglas, Rajkumar Sahyogi, alleged that he was manhandled at Gonda Police station where he went to protest against a case filed against a Vishwa Hindu Parishad (VHP) member.
+Several BJP workers held a protest outside a police station in Aligarh where a BJP MLA was allegedly manhandled by three policemen, including the SHO, on Wednesday morning.
+BJP MLA from Iglas Rajkumar Sahyogi alleged that he was manhandled at Gonda police station where he went to protest against a case filed against a Vishva Hindu Parishad (VHP) member.

-Sahyogi told reporters that on August 2 the VHP member, Rohit Varshney, was beaten up by a man identified as Salim over a property dispute.
-A case of assault was filed against Salim but a few days ago, a cross FIR was also filed in the case, the MLA said, alleging that when he went to the police station to protest the case lodged against Varshney, the three policemen roughed him up.
-He alleged that the police has been "unduly influenced" to file this case against Varshney.
+He told reporters that on August 2 VHP member Rohit Varshney was beaten up by a man identified as Salim over a property dispute.
+A case of assault was filed against Salim but a few days ago, a cross FIR was also filed in the case, the MLA said, alleging that when he went to the police station to protest the case lodged against Varshney three policemen roughed him up.

 - READ MORE ON: